Father · Son · Holy Spirit

 Mediator

 "There is one God and one mediator between God and mankind, the man Christ Jesus" (1 Tim 2:5).
 He can mediate because He is fully both.
-He brings God's mercy to us and our prayers to God.
 His ongoing intercession (Heb 7:25) means that right now, the risen Jesus is at the Father's right hand advocating for you by name.

 1 Tim 2:5 · Heb 7:25 · 1 John 2:1